The Y6 children did an amazing job performing Super Stan! See the two parts of their production below:

 We encourage all children to be at school during term time.
 We do not authorise absence from school for holidays.
 At Woodmancote School we believe that good attendance and punctuality are essential for a child to reach their educational potential and enjoy a feeling of belonging to their class and school community.

 The school is not obliged to administer medicine, but we do recognise that asking parents to come to school to administer a prescribed dose is not always realistic.
-If you need to request your child’s class teacher to administer medicine during the school day, please ask the teacher for a medicine administration form which you will need to fill in.
+If you need to request your child’s class teacher to administer medicine (prescribed only) during the school day, please ask the office for a medicine administration form which you will need to fill in.

 Named items are returned to the child.
 Un-named items are collected and taken to the lost property box.
 Please ask if you are unable to find missing articles.
 Please name EVERYTHING!